 A high-profile trial provoked a raging debate about how society should best deal with those who commit heinous crimes.

-Dunlap's jury delivered its verdict in 1996, convicting him on four counts of murder and unanimously sentencing him to death.
+Dunlap's jury convicted him on four counts of murder and unanimously sentenced him to death.

 During years of appeals that followed, prison doctors officially diagnosed Dunlap with bipolar disorder, CNN's "Death Row Stories" reported.
 Dunlap's attorneys appealed, claiming his mental health wasn't properly taken into account during his trial.